Search

 While it is uncertain where the tenpin game evolved, by the late 1800s it was prevalent in many states such as New York, Ohio and as far "west" as Illinois.
 However, details like ball weights and pin dimensions varied by region.
 But that changed when restauratnteur Joe Thum finally pulled together representatives of the various regional bowling clubs.
 On September 9, 1895, at Beethoven Hall in New York City, the American Bowling Congress was born.
 Soon, standardization would be established, and major national competitions could be held.
 While women had been bowling in the latter half of the nineteenth century, the American Bowling Congress was for men.
 It was in 1917 that the Women's International Bowling Congress was born in St. Louis.
 Encouraged by proprietor Dennis Sweeney, women leaders from around the country participating in a tournament decided to form what was then called the Women's National Bowling Association.

 Bowling technology took a big step forward about the same time.
 Balls used to be primarily lignum vitae, a very hard wood.
 But in 1905, the first rubber ball, the "Evertrue" was introduced;, and in 1914 the Brunswick Corporation successfully promoted the Mineralite ball, touting its "mysterious rubber compound.".
 Now organized, with agreed-upon standards, the game grew in popularity.
 In 1951, another technological breakthrough set the stage for massive growth.
 American Machine and Foundry Company (AMF, then a maker of machinery for the bakery, tobacco and apparel businesses) purchased the patents to Gottfried Schmidt's automatic pinspotter, and by late 1952, production model pinspotters were introduced.
-No longer did a proprietor have to rely on "pinboys.".
+No longer did a proprietor have to rely on "pinboys."

-of bowling.
+Television embraced bowling in the 1950's, and the game's popularity grew exponentially.
+NBC's broadcast of "Championship Bowling" was the first network coverage of bowling.
 Coverage proliferated with shows like "Make That Spare,", "Celebrity Bowling", and "Bowling For Dollars."
 And in 1961, ABC became the first network to telecast competition of the Pro Bowlers Association.
 Successful promoter, agent and entrepreneur Eddie Elias founded the PBA, and with his leadership, the Pro Bowlers Tour became a hugely popular stalwart of ABC sports broadcasting.
 Joined later by telecasts of the Ladies Pro Bowlers Tour (the forerunner now the Professional Women's Bowling Association, PWBA) millions of Americans witnessed and became interested in the sport.

 Today, the sport of bowling is enjoyed by 95 million people in more than 90 countries worldwide.
 Under the auspices of the Federation Nationale des Quilleurs (FIQ), bowling's top athletes regularly compete in Olympic Zone and worldwide competitions.